Skip to main content

 • emotional

-Players report a mixed emotional experience with the game, highlighting moments of immersion and genuine feelings of discomfort and pain during gameplay.
-While some appreciate the emotional depth and are willing to invest in future content, others find the overall experience unsettling rather than uplifting.
+Players report a mixed emotional experience with the game, highlighting moments of immersion and happiness from solving puzzles, but also discomfort and pain during certain interactions.
+While some find the emotional depth engaging and worth the investment for future content, others feel it falls short, leaving them wanting more from the overall experience.

 • “The last couple of levels really made me feel immersed.”